politie/breeze/README.md

 The `SpringSpout` and `SpringBolt` classes are configured with a Spring bean and a method signature.
 Each topology gets a dedicated application context.

-While Storm has existing Spring integration support for launching topologies through [storm-spring](http://github.com/granthenke/storm-spring), this approach does not provide a Spring context to components such as Bolts and Spouts.

 For each tuple request on `SpringSpout` and for each execute request on `SpringBolt` the bean's configured method is invoked.
 For bolts the function argument names are retrieved from the input tuple.
 The return value is emitted with the output field names.
 * When no output fields are defined the return value is discarded.
 * Single output field definitions mean that the return value is placed on the output tuple as is.